Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Attraction or event tickets

 For concerts or one-time events, you may get refunds if the event is canceled.
-However, you may not get a refund if the event is postponed, whether or not the new date is set.
+However, ou may not get a refund if the event is postponed, whether or not the new date is set.
 Your ticket may be allowed a refund once the new event date is set if that date doesn’t work for you.

 Reschedule your travel for a later date

 Another sure way to keep the full value of your tickets is to reschedule for a future date.
 Many airlines will change your flight without change fees, even with basic economy tickets.
-Other carriers offer ways to avoid their fees.

 Most entertainment venues welcome customers to transfer their tickets as well.
-Plus, your travel insurance company may transfer your policy to the new dates, so you don’t lose out on coverage — a win-win for everyone.
+Plus, your travel insurance company can transfer your policy to the new dates, so you don’t lose out on coverage — a win-win for everyone.

 Contact your credit card provider